xgqfrms/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-two.md

 ---
-layout: shared/narrow-pages-list
+layout: shared/narrow
 title: "What Is Accessibility?"
-description: "Accessibility Codelab"
+description: "Explore what it means for a site to be accessible"
 published_on: 2016-03-01
 updated_on: 2016-03-01
 order: 2